AAMI and Endoscopy

 “Those endoscopes associated with infectious outbreaks that are difficult to process and have increased risk or those with complex design are described as, Duodenoscopes, linear ultrasound (EUS) endoscopes, bronchoscopes, endobronchial ultrasound (EBUS) endoscopes, ureteroscopes, cystoscopes and all those determined by the facility.
 Sterile Processing and Endoscopy departments may want to review the recent FDA publication Hospitals and Endoscopy Facilities: Important Recommendations for duodenoscopes.”

-It states to “consider using duodenoscopes that havedisposable components, if available at your facility; this design may lower but not eliminate risks of infection.
-When you do use them, carefully follow the manufacturer’s instructions for the assembly of the caps and distal ends.”
-They also directed the practitioner (Endoscopy and Sterile Processing departments) to “ensure staff is meticulously following reprocessing instructions and to institute a quality control program that includes sampling and microbiological culturing, and other monitoring methods.”
+The FDA states that providers should “consider using duodenoscopes that have disposable components, if available at your facility; this design may lower but not eliminate the risk of infection.
+When using these components, carefully follow the manufacturer’s instructions for the assembly of the caps and distal ends.”
+Experts also direct the practitioner (Endoscopy and Sterile Processing departments) to “ensure staff is following all reprocessing instructions and to institute a quality control program that includes sampling and microbiological culturing, and other monitoring methods.”
 The detailed report can be found at https://www.fda.gov/medical-devices/safety-communications/fda-recommending-transition-duodenoscopes-innovative-designs-enhance-safety-fda-safety-communication

-As we all move forward to best practices for our processing teams and our patients, consider joining the ANSI/AAMI committee.
-Your expertise, as a technician/practitioner is invaluable to the collective village.
-To gain more knowledge and guidance, you can purchase ANSI/AAMI ST 91 2021 – Comprehensive guide to flexible and semi-rigid endoscope processing in health care facilities athttps://www.aami.org/st91.
+To find more information regarding best practices for our processing teams and our patients, consider joining the ANSI/AAMI committee.
+Your expertise as a technician/practitioner is invaluable to the collective village.
+To learn more, you can purchase ANSI/AAMI ST 91 2021 – Comprehensive guide to flexible and semi-rigid endoscope processing in health care facilities athttps://www.aami.org/st91.

 References: